Why does my pet shed?

 - Immune system disorders

-Pets with abnormal hair loss should always be examined by a veterinarian to determine the cause.
-Also, normal shedding does not cause irritated, bumpy, or crusted skin, so these signs warrant a veterinary appointment, as well.
+Pets with abnormal hair loss always should be examined by a veterinarian to determine the cause.
+Also, normal shedding does not cause irritated, bumpy, or crusted skin, so these signs make a veterinary appointment necessary.